PiyoPapa/matlab-openalex-normalize/README.md

 time-bounded exploratory use.

 ## Overview
-This repository is intended for professionals who need to transform OpenAlex Works metadata into stable, inspection-ready CSV files as part of a time-bounded exploratory workflow.
-It provides a conservative normalization layer with explicit schema versioning and reproducible run metadata.
+This repository provides a **conservative normalization layer** for transforming standard OpenAlex Works JSONL into **stable, inspection-ready CSV files** for time-bounded exploratory workflows.

-## What this repository provides (and what it doesn't)
+**What this repository provides**
-**Provides**
 - Deterministic normalization from standard OpenAlex JSONL (1 Work per line)
 - Fixed, versioned CSV schemas with stable primary keys
 - A required `run_manifest.json` capturing inputs, versions, and errors

-**Does NOT provide**
+**What this repository does NOT provide**
 - Data acquisition from OpenAlex
 - Semantic analysis, embeddings, clustering, or visualization
 - Citation graph construction or large-scale network processing